jsamrei/slate/source/examples/app_monitor.markdown

 ### Conclusion

-The above flow is a quick example of how users can leverage Zillabyte to extract key insights from the world's information.
-In this case, we used a flow to crawl the App Store and extract key metrics, which can then be imported into, say, Salesforce and used to score leads.
-Even cooler, once this flow is up, it will continually run, and the user can be notified of changing events.
+The above app is a quick example of how users can leverage Zillabyte to extract key insights from the world's information.
+In this case, we used a app to crawl the App Store and extract key metrics, which can then be imported into, say, Salesforce and used to score leads.
+Even cooler, once this app is up, it will continually run, and the user can be notified of changing events.
 Kind of like a Google Alerts on steroids.